 The word “meditation” is used very loosely and inaccurately in the Western world.
 In our modern world where instant gratification is the norm, New Age techniques of meditation are commonly used to gain superficial levels of experience, which merely serves as a distraction from life.

 Techniques in the name of mediation can include contemplation, concentration, daydreaming, visualisation, fantasizing, or letting the mind wander and indulge itself or travel into its past ruts or habitual patterns.
 Now don’t get me wrong here, it is not my intention to degrade these forms of meditation.
-My point is that each of these techniques engage the mind in activity, so it becomes about the experience.
+My point is that each of these techniques engages the mind in activity, so it becomes about the experience.

 Whereas with Vedic Meditation the goal is to experience a state beyond the mind’s levels of thinking, feeling, and analysing.
 It is about exploring unknown inner levels of one’s being, becoming aware of the centre of consciousness within.
-As a result this experience of Consciousness within we gain more clarity of mind, self esteem, self confidence, resilience, energy and inner calmness in our daily life, outside of meditation.
+As a result, this experience of Consciousness within we gain more clarity of mind, self-esteem, self-confidence, resilience, energy and inner calmness in our daily life, outside of meditation.

-To do this one needs a quiet mind, a tranquil mind, no longer distracted by thoughts only then will one’s meditation deepen, and finally experience expansion of awareness, or expansion of consciousness.
+To do this one needs a quiet mind, a tranquil mind, no longer distracted by thoughts only then will one’s meditation deepen, and finally experience an expansion of awareness, or expansion of consciousness.

 This might explain why my first experience of meditation was that some techniques worked some of the time, but not every time.
 They involved a lot of concentration and in some cases a lot of effort.
 And like many people I have introduced to meditation over the past twenty years, that had previously learned other techniques, we found it was all too hard and stopped meditating.

-Vedic Mediation is a Science
+Vedic Meditation is a Science